travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/hotel-solutions/transfers.md

 alwaysopen = false
 +++

-Hotel + Transfers lets you add transfer options from hotel nearby airports with minimum effort.
+This solution lets you add transfer options from hotels and nearby airports to your hotel shopping flow with minimum effort.

-## What it does? {#transfers}
+## What does it do? {#transfers}

-We use the Hotel geolocation to identify nearby airports, look for available transfers with our connected providers and return them in the [Quote](/connectiontypesbuyers/hotel-x/methods/bookingflow/quote/) response, within the graphql extensions section.
+We use the Hotel geolocation to identify nearby airports, look for available transfers with our connected providers and return them in the [Quote](/connectiontypesbuyers/hotel-x/methods/bookingflow/quote/) response, within the GraphQL Extensions section.

-## How to use it?
+## How to implement it?

 As a Buyer, you'll need to be connected to our latest API, [Hotel-X](/connectiontypesbuyers/hotel-x/).
 From there, in just a few steps you can start booking one-way or round-trip transfers as an added value to your hotel offering.

-1. **Activate** Transfers App in your organization.
+1. Obtain your development and/or production **API Key** from Servantrip and share it with us.
 2. Start a **Hotel Search as you normally would**.
-3. When you make a **Hotel Quote**, you will receive a **list of available transfers** back and forth to the selected hotel from nearby airports, without changes in the Hotel Quote request.
+3. Without changes in the **Hotel Quote** request, you will receive a **list of available transfers** back and forth to the selected hotel from nearby airports.
-4. In **Hotel Book** we need the **Transfer Option Identifier**, returned in step (3), plus the flight number and contact details (email and phone) to successfully complete the book.
+4. In **Hotel Book** we need the **Transfer Option Identifier**, returned in step (3), plus the flight number and contact details (email and phone) to successfully complete the booking process.

 {{% alert theme="info" %}}